redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 Done in 8972.614 ms
 ```

 The above statistics are for a file that is nearly 100Mb is size.
-We can see that writing the data to shared memory as unsigned, 8-bit integers takes about 5 times longer than calculating the actual hash!
+We can see that writing the data to shared memory takes about 5 times longer than calculating the actual hash!

 Ouch!

 ## Convert Binary Hash to Printable String

-After the hash has been calculated, the last remaining job is to convert the binary value to a printable string:
+After the hash has been calculated, the last remaining job is to convert the binary value to a printable string.
+This functionality is performed by the following JavaScript code:

 ```javascript
   let hashIdx32 = wasmExports.sha256_hash(msgBlockCount) >>> 2